pluralsight/intro-to-pytest/README.md

 pip install -r requirements.txt
 ```

-In this repo (optionally, inside a virtualenv or other environment wrapper, to keep this from affecting your local Python libraries!)
+In this folder (ideally, inside a virtual environment, to keep this from affecting your local Python libraries).

 Once you've got all the requirements in place, you should be able to simply run